Comprehensive overview of genetics and hereditary diseases in rabbits

 Treatment: Drug therapy, special care.

-Scanning, nystagmus and poor vision
+Scanning, nystagmus and visual impairment

-Diagnosis: behavioral observation, ophthalmological examinations.
+Diagnosis: Behavioral observation, ophthalmological examinations.

 Frequently asked questions about hereditary diseases in rabbits